Last Updated: 23rd January 2021

 Mother milk is like a nectar for your newborn.
 It is the only recommended food for your infant till 6 months of age.
-Breast milk keeps your baby away from diseases, malnutrition and improves baby’s immune system.
+Breast milk keeps your baby away from diseases, malnutrition and improves the baby’s immune system.
 Baby gets all the essentials nutrients from mom’s milk & it decreases death ratio among infants.

-It is always advisable to keep your newborn only on breast milk for first six months because these months are most crucial months for baby development & growth.
+It is always advisable to keep your newborn only on breast milk for the first six months because these months are most crucial months for baby development & growth.

 To make mommies aware about breastfeeding & it’s benefits, first week of august is celebrated as “Breastfeeding Week” world wide.